 In Maine and Nebraska, candidates are awarded one electoral vote for each congressional district they win.
 The winner of the state’s popular vote receives two additional electoral votes as a reward.
 Maine has four electoral votes, while Nebraska has five.
 In the recent election, Clinton received three electoral votes in Maine while Trump only received one.
 Each candidate won a congressional district, but Clinton won the popular vote.
 In Nebraska, Trump won all congressional districts and the popular vote, so he received all five electoral votes.
 A candidate needs 270 electoral votes to become president.

 Why do we have the Electoral College?
 The Founding Fathers designed this system as a “check” on the people.
 At the time, the Founding Fathers felt that giving the vote directly to the people could be risky.
 The purpose of the Electoral College was to give the political elites a final say in the matter.
 Over time, however, it has been informally changed so that electors faithfully vote based on how their state voted.
-Electors are not technically bound by the Electoral College to do so, and this is not what the Founding Fathers intended for them to do.
+Electors are not technically bound by the Constitution to do so, and this is not what the Founding Fathers intended for them.